pvinis/doing/index.md

 `doing show` on its own will list all entries in the "Currently" section.
 Add a section name as an argument to display that section instead.
 Use "all" to display all entries from all sections.

 You can filter the `show` command by tags.
-Simply list them after the section name (or "all").
-The boolean defaults to "ANY," meaning any entry that contains any of the listed tags will be shown.
-You can use `-b ALL` or `-b NONE` to change the filtering behavior: `doing show all done cancelled -b NONE` will show all tasks from all sections that do not have either "@done" or "@cancelled" tags.
+Simply list them after the section name (or `all`).
+The boolean defaults to `ANY`, meaning any entry that contains any of the listed tags will be shown.
+You can use `-b ALL` or `-b NONE` to change the filtering behavior: `doing show all done cancelled -b NONE` will show all tasks from all sections that do not have either _@done_ or _@cancelled_ tags.

 Use `-c X` to limit the displayed results.
 Combine it with `-a newest` or `-a oldest` to choose which chronological end it trims from.
 You can also set the sort order of the output with `-s asc` or `-s desc`.

-The `show` command can also show the time spent on a task if it has a `@done(date)` tag with the `-t` option.
+The `show` command can also show the time spent on a task if it has a _@done(date)_ tag with the `-t` option.
 This requires that you include a `%interval` token in template -> default in the config.
-You can also include `@start(date)` tags, which override the timestamp when calculating the intervals.
+You can also include _@start(date)_ tags, which override the timestamp when calculating the intervals.

 If you have a use for it, you can use `-o csv` on the show or view commands to output the results as a comma-separated CSV to STDOUT.
 Redirect to a file to save it: `doing show all done -o csv > ~/Desktop/done.csv`.
 You can do the same with `-o json`.

-`doing yesterday` is great for stand-ups, thanks to [Sean Collins](https://github.com/sc68cal) for that.
+`doing yesterday` is great for stand-ups (thanks to [Sean Collins](https://github.com/sc68cal) for that!).
 Note that you can show yesterday's activity from an alternate section by using the section name as an argument (e.g. `doing yesterday archive`).

 `doing on` allows for full date ranges and filtering. `doing on saturday`, or `doing on one month to today` will give you ranges.
 You can use the same terms with the `show` command by adding the `-f` or `--from` flag. `doing show @done --from "monday to friday"` will give you all of your completed items for the last week (assuming it's the weekend).

+You can also show entries matching a search string with `doing grep` (synonym `doing search`).
+If you want to search with regular expressions or for an exact match, surround your search query with forward slashes, e.g. `doing search /project name/`.
+If you pass a search string without slashes, it's treated as a fuzzy search string, meaning matches can be found as long as the characters in the search string are in order and with no more than three other characters between each.
+By default searches are across all sections, but you can limit it to one with the `-s SECTION_NAME` flag.
+Searches can be displayed with the default template, or output as HTML, CSV, or JSON.

 #### Views